-BATTLEMAPS AND DEPLOYMENT AT PLATOON SCALE

-At platoon scale, each hex represents 30' (10 yards).
+BATTLEMAPS AND DEPLOYMENT AT PLATOON SCALE At platoon scale, each hex represents 30' (10 yards).
 Since each round is the same length as at company scale, platoon-scale units are able to move and shoot twice as far.
-Therefore, when fighting battles at platoon scale, you must use multiple battlemaps and adjust the deployment zones.
+Therefore, when fighting battles at platoon scale, you must use multiple battlemaps and unit counters at 50% size.

+Unit Scale Army Size Troops/ Unit Ground Scale Time Scale Movement Ranges Platoon 120 - 600 30 infantry or 15 cavalry 1 Hex = 30' 1 Combat Round = 10 seconds x2 x2 Company 601 - 3,000 120 infantry or 60 cavalry 1 Hex = 60' 1 Combat Round = 10 seconds x1 x1 you might want to play platoon-scale battles using 1" hexes.
+You can represent each unit with one 15mm or 25mm figure, or print the adjust the deployment zones.
 This will ensure that the armies have sufficient frontage to maneuver.

-Unit Scale Army Size Troops/ Unit Ground Scale Time Scale Movement Ranges Platoon 120 - 600 30 infantry or 15 cavalry 1 Hex = 30' 1 Combat Round = 10 seconds x2 x2 Company 601 - 3,000 120 infantry or 60 cavalry 1 Hex = 60' 1 Combat Round = 10 seconds x1 x1